What is Ayurveda?

 The aim for balancing the doshas is to make us feel good and happy, to feel in balance with nature and our environment and body-mind balance.
 Ayurveda therapy provides us with the tools to get balanced more easily and to feel good in all aspects of life.
 An ayurvedic consultation and treatment is therefore based upon a person’s dosha and their vikritis (dosha imbalances).

-Make a dosha test to determine your body type (constitution).
+Make a dosha imbalance test to find out how you can improve your health.

 Characteristics of the doshas and general advice: